 - Enter your official identification and contact details.

-- Apply a check mark to point the choice where needed.
+- Use a check mark to point the answer where expected.

 - Double check all the fillable fields to ensure full accuracy.

-- Utilize the Sign Tool to add and create your electronic signature to signNow the Credit card authorization form.
+- Utilize the Sign Tool to create and add your electronic signature to signNow the CREDIT CARD AUTHORIZATION FORM - The UPS Store #3155.

-- Follow the Support section or get in touch with our Support staff in the event you have any concerns.
+- Follow the Support section or contact our Support team in the event you have got any concerns.

-By using SignNow's comprehensive solution, you're able to execute any essential edits to Credit card authorization form, generate your customized digital signature in a few quick actions, and streamline your workflow without leaving your browser.
+By using SignNow's comprehensive service, you're able to execute any essential edits to CREDIT CARD AUTHORIZATION FORM - The UPS Store #3155, generate your personalized electronic signature in a couple of quick actions, and streamline your workflow without leaving your browser.